hhutku/README-generator/SampleGeneratedReadMe.md

   This application is covered by the MIT license.

   ## Contributing
-  👪 hasan
+  👪 Hasan Utku

   ## Tests
-  ✏️ The tests are :
+  ✏️ these are the unit tests for the project:..

   <br /> <br />
   Find me on GitHub: [hhutku](https://github.com/hhutku)<br />